Code Contribution Guide

 - Provide a minimal, reproducible example (MATLAB

-file or live script, or a Python snippet), along with:- Package versions (
+.mfile or live script, or a Python snippet), along with:- Package versions (

-) - OS and MATLAB/Python version, if relevant
+uwa_channels.__version__or MATLABver) - OS and MATLAB/Python version, if relevant

 - Package versions (